On the occasion of what would have been his 96th birthday, we’re celebrating the star and his enduringly popular sitcom.

-Andy Griffith — who was born on this date in 1926, in Mount Airy, North Carolina — often said that he had a sort of epiphany while filming the second episode of the classic sitcom that bore his name.
+Andy Griffith — who was born on this date in 1926, in Mount Airy, North Carolina — often said he had an epiphany while filming the second episode of the classic sitcom that bore his name.

-In the episode, Thomas – more or less playing himself as a combustible singer-comic with a New York attitude – is stopped for speeding while driving through the sleepy little town of Mayberry, N.C., and held in the local jail when he runs afoul of the easygoing but not infinitely patient Sheriff Andy Taylor.
+In the episode, Thomas – more or less playing himself as a combustible singer-comic with a New York attitude – is stopped for speeding while driving through the sleepy little town of Mayberry, North Carolina, and held in the local jail when he runs afoul of the easygoing, but not infinitely patient, Sheriff Andy Taylor.

 Griffith was warmly accepted by viewers in the role of this drawling lawman, so Leonard had no trouble launching a spin-off series revolving around that character in the fall of 1960 (scheduled right after The Danny Thomas Show on Monday evenings).